Click thumbnails for hi-res downloads

 The primary senses I wish to engage in all of my story telling are the emotions of fear and hope.
 Additionally, I want to engage a sense of wonder, a sense of optimism, and a sense of right and wrong.

-It’s becoming easier and easier for an author to directly reach the consumer, so there’s no real downside.
-On the upside, self-publishing allows me to retain full control over the Sky Danley dream.
-It’s actually a similar business concept as to why Elon Musk refuses to take SpaceX public, because once he does, the dream of soaring to Mars is over.
+Because of the scalability traits of the internet, it’s becoming easier and easier for an artist to directly reach the consumer through the internet, which allows more control over the products, and in my case, more control over the Sky Danley dream.
+More control allows greater potential of vision.
+It’s actually a similar business concept as to why Elon Musk refuses to take SpaceX public, because once he does, once he gives away some power, in this case to the stockholders, his dream of soaring to Mars is much harder to pull off.

 8. Are you interested in writing for other age groups?
 Anything in the works?